mlepinski/CS347/README.md

-This repository contains example code related to CS 347 at Carleton (Spring 2024)
+This repository contains example code related to CS 347 -- Advanced Software Design -- at Carleton (Spring 2024)